two-torial/two-torial/docs/games/bemani/museca/1plushalf/setup.md

     !!! tip "Binding your buttons"

-        Click on `Bind` then press the key you want associated with the action.
+        Click on `Bind` or `Naive` then press the key you want associated with the action.

         With your controller and/or keyboard plugged in, configure your keys for: